 Breathe…. seek the answer within, Grasshopper.

-Instead of looking for resolution from someone else, spend some valuable time understanding what it takes to Hit, what it takes to Pitch, or what it takes to Play Your Position.
+Instead of looking for resolution from someone else, spend valuable time understanding what it takes to accomplish whatever you need to get done!

 - Want to understand hitting?
 Check out, “Hitting is Simple…Have You Figured it Out Yet?”